Top Selling & Buying Tips

-If you are renting that particular property, also make life as easy as possible for those tenants.
+If you are renting out that particular property, also make life as easy as possible for your tenants.
 Give them plenty notice about upcoming viewings.
 The easier you make life for them, the more accommodating they will be prior to the viewings, which will ensure the property is in better condition as the viewing takes place.

 Some handy tips for those about to buy a property

 Good legal advice is paramount as you want a certain level of trust built up between both parties.
 Good financial advice is just as important as there are numerous mortgage deals out there.
 Alternatively, find a good mortgage broker – seek recommendations from friends, family and colleagues.
-And make sure you have a written ‘in principle’ mortgage offer from the start, as this can really speed things up once you have an offer accepted.
+Make sure you have a written ‘in principle’ mortgage offer from the start, as this can really speed things up once you have an offer accepted.
 It is also important to set a budget for the entire process and stick to it.
-Because the costs, ranging from stamp duty to solicitors fees, to cleaning services, can quickly mount up.
+All costs, ranging from stamp duty to solicitors fees, to cleaning services, can quickly mount up.

 Do your research